brotherelric/discord-ui/README.md

 -   <details>
     <summary>5.1.0</summary>

-    ## **Fixed**
-    - disable_action_row
-    - disabling action row
-    - subclasses of dpy2 commands.Bot instances, they wouldn't get overriden which lead to not enabling needed debug events
-    - when no target component in listeners could be found, the events for components wouldn't been dispatched

     ## **Changed**
     - Component custom ids are now optional, if no custom id is passed, a 100 character long random string will be used
     - The order of SelectMenus init params are changed, custom_id is now after options